tsduck/tsduck/src/libtsduck/dtv/dsmcc/README.md

   directory.
 - **Data carousel** — `setScanBIOP(false)`, enabled in the plugin via `--data-carousel`.
 Module payloads are opaque; only the module callback fires.
-The plugin writes each module flat as `<output-directory>/module_XXXX.bin`.
+The plugin writes each module under `<output-directory>/<download_id>/<label_or_module_XXXX>.bin`, mirroring the carousel's group hierarchy on disk.
 Intended for DVB-SSU (ETSI TS 102 006) and other streams where module contents are private.

+When `--output-directory` is omitted, the plugin runs in list-only
+mode: it walks the carousel and prints the resolved tree, group/module table and per-module DII descriptors without writing any files.